BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 ### 3.3.
 Windows
 Since windows are visible by the user, they inherit from the `IWidget` interface.
 Windows can do two things: register a layout and show themselves.
-Showing themselves (becoming visible to the user) in inherited from the `IWidget` interface.
+Showing themselves (becoming visible to the user) is inherited from the `IWidget` interface.
 Layout registering is specific.
 Only one layout can be registered (owned), and it holds all the window's child widgets.